vestrel00/business-search-app-java/README.md

 It is less about the application content and more about the code and architecture.

-The goal is to showcase object oriented programming in Java, Java Swing, and Android, including:
+The goal is to showcase object oriented programming in Java, Java Swing, Kotlin, and Android, including:

 - Reactive programming with [RxJava 2](https://github.com/ReactiveX/RxJava/tree/2.x) and [RxAndroid 2](https://github.com/ReactiveX/RxAndroid/tree/2.x)